If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 Unfortunately, the same cannot be said during cooler winter months.
 The moist air within hives when combined with cooler outside temperatures will result in a cold rain that can wipe out entire colonies.
 Proper ventilation will thus help prevent this from occurring.

 3. Honeybee Bearding at Entrance

 You might have noticed some crowding of worker bees at the entrance to the hive at some point.
-This is a phenomenon referred to as bees bearding that usually occurs when hive interior is unbearable for the honeybees.
+This is a phenomenon referred to as bee bearding that usually occurs when the hive interior is unbearable for the honeybees.

-High humidity and excessive interior temperatures makes it difficult for the worker bees to regulate the beehive interior.
-Their only solution will be the crowding behavior outside the hive entrance.
+High humidity and excessive interior temperatures make it difficult for the worker bees to regulate the beehive interior.
+Their only solution will be the crowding behaviour outside the hive entrance.
 This makes it possible to have fewer honey bees inside the hive that can regulate the airflow within the hive.

 Proper beehive ventilation will help minimize the occurrence of honeybee bearding since it becomes much easier to keep interior conditions within the required limits.

 Feral bees do not have any challenges when it comes to temperature and humidity regulation.
 They instinctively choose ideal habitats that make it possible to withstand the elements and raise successful colonies.
 Unfortunately, most modern beehives unlike traditional designs, do not come close to what honeybees enjoy in the wild.

 Modern hives are mass-produced to minimize cost and increase profitability.
 This might make sense from a business standpoint but they do not favor the honeybees.
 Most of the designs are not properly insulated forcing the colony to work much harder in terms of regulating interior hive conditions.